 The PLGA Board of Directors has established a major goal to identify divisions where a local PLGA is organized.
 An effort is underway to establish some form of local PLGA groups in all T-O Divisions.
 Once established, a communication link between the PLGA Board and local chapters will promote a district-wide effort to involve a greater number of members in the objectives of the PLGA.
 Watch for additional details on this web page, Ki-Notes, and by contact from the PLGA Board Members and the Division Representative Committee.
 Dubbed the “grass fire” project, this effort is headed by Mike Hutchins.

-To encourage a strong communication between the PLGA Board and membership, we cordially invite members to attend any of our regular board meetings this Kiwanis year.
+To encourage a strong communication between the PLGA Board and membership, all Kiwanians are invited to attend any of the regular board meetings.

-PLGA Tentative Board Dates: The PLGA will meet to conduct business electronically throughout the year, regionally via region gatherings, and in Allen, TX at the 2016 T-O District convention
+PLGA Tentative Board Dates: The PLGA meets to conduct business electronically throughout the year, regionally via region gatherings, and at the annual District Convention.